|

 Polaroid

-taken by nurse in Intensive Care just in case our little babe didn't
+taken by a nurse in Intensive Care just in case our little babe didn't

 Aaron remained in hospital, it